Sumedh1599/test-lambda-mcp-Suemdhh/README.md

-# test-lambda-mcp-Suemdhh
-Testing the MCP Lambda function
+This repository was created by the MCP Lambda function.